 Karen found out about the Ringwood place when a lady working at the DHHS showed her a flier.
 “It was just lucky that she saw it.
-We put our expression of interest in, and I just thought if we get it, then we get it and if we don’t, we don’t.
+We put our expression of interest in and I just thought if we get it, then we get it and if we don’t, we don’t.
 And we got it!
 It is meant to be.”

 There are six apartments in the complex: two downstairs and four upstairs.
 They have been designed with autonomy and community connection in mind.
-Wayne’s self-contained unit has a kitchen, bathroom, double bedroom, living/dining area and laundry.
-It is light and airy, and the sounds of magpies warbling from a nearby tree drift in.
+Wayne’s self contained unit has a kitchen, bathroom, double bedroom, living/dining area and laundry.
+It is light and airy and the sounds of magpies warbling from a nearby tree drift in.
 Wayne’s bedroom is a Rolling Stones shrine, with framed prints of the band and a Rolling Stones bedspread.

 As with any new project, there are some kinks that need ironing out.
 The microwave oven near the corner door opens the wrong way, rendering it inaccessible to Wayne in his wheelchair.
-The lights, curtains and heating are controlled by an iPad, but Wayne cannot read.
-The placement of the button that opens the automated front door to the complex, and also the one that opens the elevator door, is difficult to access for Wayne, who doesn’t have the full use of his right hand, so he has to wheel up backwards to press it.
+The lights, curtains and heating are controlled by an ipad, but Wayne can not read.
+The placement of the button which opens the automated front door to the complex, and also the one that opens the elevator door, is difficult to access for Wayne, who doesn’t have the full use of his right hand, so he has to wheel up backwards to press it.
 And there is a collision between the path of Wayne’s harness and the shower rail.
 These are small things, but small things can be big things when you’re Wayne, or Karen, watching Wayne and hoping things pan out.

-I asked Karen what she is going to do with all of the free time she will have.
-It is a naive question- the transition to independence isn’t going to happen overnight.
-Karen has been looking after Wayne continuously since he was born, she embodies the concern facing a lot of parents of children with a disability, “It has always been my worry.
+I ask Karen what she is going to do with all of the free time she will have.
+It is an ignorant question- the transition to independence isn’t going to happen overnight.
+Karen has been looking after Wayne continuously since he was a very small child.
+Karen embodies the concern facing a lot of parents of disabled children, “Its always been my worry.
 When I die, what is going to happen?”
 But if there is any place where independence for both Wayne and Karen can be achieved, it is these units.
-“I’m hoping it will enrich his life and enable him to live independently,” says Karen.
-The team at IDS look forward to seeing how Wayne and his fellow residents progress.
+“I’m really hoping it will enrich him to live independently,” says Karen.
+Here at IDS, we look forward to seeing how the first six residents progress.